Madonna and contemporary arts: Implementation and influence in her work

-Considered a visual artist and performer, Canadian professor Karlene Faith once echoed "her abundant talent as a visual artist".
-Thomas Harrison, from the University of Central Florida, recognized various female artists before Madonna, but he felt she "took it to a whole other level" always embracing the visual aspects.
+Madonna was considered both a visual musical artist and performer rather than a musician, with Canadian scholar Karlene Faith commenting in the late 1990s, about "her abundant talent as a visual artist".
+Thomas Harrison, from the University of Central Florida, recognized various female artists before her, but he felt she "took it to a whole other level" always embracing the visual aspects.
 The Irish Times staffers even regarded Madonna as "the first female pop star to fully engage with the visual elements of her art".